Urine Sugar Test and Normal Blood Sugar in Urine Chart

 There are two types of diabetes:

-In type 1 diabetes, the body can’t generate enough insulin hormone.
+In type 1 diabetes, the body can’t generate enough insulin hormones.
 It is an autoimmune condition, and external insulin is injected into the body.

 In type 2 diabetes, body cells become resistant to insulin hormone and can’t use it properly.
 The reason for this type of diabetes is a sedentary lifestyle and genetics.